jbeorse/sync-endpoint-containers/sqlserver_endpoint/README.md

 After creating the files, use these commands to make the files available to the container.
  - `docker secrets create org.opendatakit.aggregate.security.properties PATH_TO_security.properties`
  - `docker secrets create org.opendatakit.aggregate.jdbc.properties PATH_TO_jdbc.properties`
- - `docker config create org.opendatakit.aggregate.logging.properties PATH_TO_loggin.properties`
+ - `docker config create org.opendatakit.aggregate.logging.properties PATH_TO_logging.properties`

  Select your preferred data persistence method with the `spring.profiles.active` environment variable.
 Currently supported options are `mysql`, `postgres` and `sqlserver`.